7 Common Hypnosis Myths That Are Holding You Back (And the Truth You Need to Know)

 Truth: Relaxation is only the beginning.

-Yes, most hypnosis sessions start with relaxation, but that’s just the doorway.
+Yes, most hypnosis sessions start with relaxation, but that is just the doorway.

 The real work happens deeper, where old habits, emotional triggers, limiting beliefs, and subconscious stories live.